esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

 ---

-# Full PE structure breakdown
+# Detailed PE structure breakdown

 ## DOS Header
   - The purpose of the DOS header is to maintain backwards compatibility with older systems.
 It is a remnant of the DOS era, and tells the system that this is an executable in DOS while providing a pointer to the PE header where modern executable information starts.